 Underglaze is a magical material in the ceramics world.
 There are so many things you can do with it, from the mishima ceramic technique to underglaze transfer paper and from the leather-hard stage through the bisque stage.
 Sean O’Connell chooses to decorate most of his pots with underglaze painting techniques in the bone-dry stage.
 The advantage to decorating in this stage is that he can easily clean up mistakes by wiping off the offending mark with a damp sponge.

-In today’s post, an excerpt from his greatly anticipated new video Unifying Form and Surface: How to Complement Your Pots with Pattern, Color, and Design, Sean decorates a cup form with simple repeated underglaze painting techniques. – Jennifer Poellot Harnetty, editor.
+In today’s post, an excerpt from his video Unifying Form and Surface: How to Complement Your Pots with Pattern, Color, and Design, Sean decorates a cup form with simple repeated underglaze painting techniques. – Jennifer Poellot Harnetty, editor.

 This clip was excerpted from Unifying Form and Surface: How to Complement Your Pots with Pattern, Color, and Design with Sean O’Connell, which is available in the Ceramic Arts Network Shop.